prometheus/jmx_exporter/docs/content/_index.md

 weight: 1
 ---

-The JMX Exporter is a pair collectors to capture JMX MBean metric values.
+The JMX Exporter is a collector to capture JMX MBean values.

 ### Java Agent